Python Lecture 2 - Lexical Structure of Python

 ENDMARKER : ''

-We can confirm it breaks into NAME, OP, NUMBER tokens as expected!
+It breaks into NAME, OP, NUMBER tokens exactly as we'd expect.